openphacts/ops-search/README.md

 ## Request and Response

 Send a GET request to `/search/` with your query as the last part of the URL eg. `http://example.com/search/pfd` or as the parameter `q` eg `http://example.com/search?q=pfd`.
-You can also include the branch to search for `b` and the limit `l` eg `http://example.com/search?q=asp&b=chebi&l=10`.
+You can also include the branch to search for `b`, the type `t` and the limit `l` eg `http://example.com/search?q=asp&b=chebi&t=compound&l=10`.
+The branches are:
+* chebi
+* chembl
+* uniprot
+* drugbank
+* ocrs

+The types are:
+* compound
+* target
+* targetComponent

 Or POST a query to `/search` with the payload formatted as follows, here the query is for `pfd` with a maximum of 25 `hits` to be included in the response:

 ```json
 {